 You should pick regularly to prevent any pods reaching maturity as once this happens plants will stop flowering and no more pods will form.
 If you pick regularly, plants will crop for eight weeks or more.

-If you plan to grow some runner beans next year, then you can leave a few pods to mature for next years seeds.
+If you plan to grow runner beans next year, then you can leave a few pods to mature for next years seeds.

 How to store fresh runner beans